chinmaygarg13/Polls_for_NearbyDevices/README.md

 Introduction
 ------------

-This app allows a user to publish a poll to nearby devices, and subscribe to answers published by those devices(which are publishing the answers after subscribing to the poll).
+This app allows a user to publish a **poll** to nearby devices, and subscribe to answers published by those devices(which are publishing the answers after subscribing to the poll).

 To run this sample, use two or more devices to publish and subscribe polls.

+**QUIZ** mode was also added as an update!!!!

 Getting Started